JPII/NavalBattle/README.md

 [For visiual snapshots of the latest commits and information see the snapshots wiki page](https://github.com/JPII/NavalBattle/wiki/Snapshots)

+## Dependencies
+We depend on the following projects.
+We plan on moving to Maven soon to help automatically handle dependencies.
+* GameKit

 ## Members
 * **TexasGamer** - SCM manager, RoketGamer lead
 * **abauer** - game design lead